Military Police newest NCOs discuss pride, leadership in Afghan evacuation mission

 |0

-This work, Military Police newest NCOs discuss pride, leadership in Afghan evacuation mission [Image 3 of 3], by SGT Marc Loi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Police newest NCOs discuss pride, leadership in Afghan evacuation mission, by SGT Marc Loi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT